medovina/natty/README.md

 Natty's math library contains several files that develop some basic mathematics:

 * [nat.n](math/nat.n) - defines the natural numbers using the Peano axioms, then asserts many identities about them
-* [int.n](math/int.n) - defines the integers using the natural numbers. them asserts many identities about them
+* [int.n](math/int.n) - defines the integers using the natural numbers, then asserts many identities about them
 * [set.n](math/set.n) - contains a few definitions about functions and sets
 * [num.n](math/num.n) - a development of elementary number theory including the infinite of primes, Bezout's theorem and the Euclidean algorithm